top of page

 Critical Thinking in Education

-Digital Enlightenment Forum is a non-profit association established in the Netherlands
+Digital Enlightenment Forum is a non-profit association established in the Netherlands, now registered in Ireland as Digital Enlightenment Forum Ltd.

 You are welcome to contact us, for information about participation, sponsoring, or just to exchange ideas.